Annex 10 - Crisis Communication Plan

 Delivery of emails

-As in the case with webservers, a listserv's functionality can become bogged down and backed up during a time of crisis.
+As in the case with web servers, a listserv's functionality can become bogged down and backed up during a time of crisis.
 Preparedness and reaction to this is important.
 Information Technology Services is the department on campus that is responsible for maintaining the emails contained in the listservs and the functionality of the delivery of the email.
-Although emails are not the end all and be all of emergency communications, they can provide valuable information and next steps.
-It should be considered a valuable resource to the campus.
+Although emails are not the end all and be all of emergency communications, they can provide valuable information and next steps and should be considered a valuable resource to the campus.